dusktreader/plummet/README.md

 Methods for testing with [pendulum](https://pendulum.eustace.io/) timestamps.

-The most useful method for testing is the [frozen_time()](#frozen_time) which allows you to fix a moment in time so that all calls to `pendulum.now()` return the provided timestamp.
+The most useful method for testing is the [frozen_time()](#frozen_time) method which allows you to fix a moment in time so that all calls to `pendulum.now()` return the provided timestamp.